MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/arc-onboard.md

 ## Before you begin

-Verify you have the following requirements ready:
+Verify you've the following requirements ready:

 * An Azure Kubernetes Service on Azure Stack HCI cluster that is up and running.
 * You'll need a kubeconfig file to access the cluster and cluster-admin role on the cluster for deployment of Arc enabled Kubernetes agents.
 * Have the Azure Kubernetes Service on Azure Stack HCI PowerShell module installed.
-* An Azure subscription on which you are an Owner or Contributor.
+* An Azure subscription on which you're an Owner or Contributor.
 * Run the commands in this document in a PowerShell administrative window.